 In this stage, the hides are sprayed another time with waxes and a sealant for protection.

-The entire process is very time and labor intensive, taking about six weeks to complete.
-This is significantly longer than chrome-tanned leather, which is the most common tanning method.
+The entire process is very time and labor intensive, taking up to six weeks to complete.